ToolGrid — Product & Engineering

 Batch ZIP requires a subscription — convert one WEBP at a time (5 MB in-browser free).
 View Pricing

 Turn WEBP uploads into downloadable PNG graphics you can reuse anywhere that favors classic bitmap files—design tools, storefronts, print prep, or sharing links that strip modern formats.
 Preview the decoded picture before saving, preserve transparency when it matters for overlays and logos, and run quick conversion for modest files entirely in your browser.
-When tricky edges benefit from contextual guidance, the optional AI Assistant is available only after you deliberately enable it, so ordinary conversions stay predictable.
-Paid plans unlock a higher-capacity export path when files exceed what comfortable in-browser work allows, letting larger marketing or photographic WEBPs finish without juggling extra desktop software.
+Paid plans unlock higher-capacity server export for larger WEBPs and multi-file batch conversion that delivers all PNG outputs in one ZIP with a failure report when needed.
+When tricky edges benefit from contextual guidance, the optional AI Assistant is available only after you deliberately enable it, so ordinary single-file browser conversions stay predictable.

 Common questions about this tool